-Science Resource Room Manager: Lisa Strong (815) 921-3454 The Science Resource Room is a place to study biology, chemistry, and other sciences by yourself, in small groups, or with a tutor.
+Manager: Lisa Strong | (815) 921-3454

+The Science Resource Room is a place to study biology, chemistry, and other sciences by yourself or in small groups.
 Textbooks, computers, and limited lab materials are available for use by Science students.
-Science peer tutors may be available.
-Please bring your own paper if you need to print.
+Science faculty or peer tutors may be available.
+Please bring your own paper if you need to print